 Scott Ordway (1984, Santa Cruz, CA) is an American composer, conductor, and Assistant Professor of Music Composition and Theory at Rutgers University.
+From 2017–19, he will also be a Fellow at American Opera Projects in New York City.
 His work is passionately multidisciplinary, fusing music with original text, video, digital soundscape, and experimental theater to explore a diverse array of contemporary themes including natural landscape, protest and revolution, and the lives of cities.

 Ordway’s work has been called “exquisite” by The New York Times, “a marvel” by The Philadelphia Inquirer, and “an American response to Sibelius” by The Boston Globe.
-In recent seasons, he has collaborated with leading orchestras, ensembles, and soloists, including the Buffalo Philharmonic, Oregon Pro Arte Chamber Orchestra, Curtis Symphony Orchestra, Hochschule für Musik Hanns Eisler (Berlin), Tanglewood New Fromm Players, So Percussion, Fireworks Ensemble, Syzygy New Music (NYC), Juventas New Music Ensemble (Boston), Eugene Contemporary Chamber Ensemble (Oregon), Norbotten NEO (Sweden), Boston Musica Viva, SOLI Chamber Ensemble (San Antonio), and the Momenta, Arneis, and Daedalus String Quartets.
+In recent seasons, he has collaborated with leading orchestras, ensembles, and soloists, including the Hong Kong Philharmonic, Buffalo Philharmonic, Curtis Symphony Orchestra, Hochschule für Musik Hanns Eisler (Berlin), Tanglewood New Fromm Players, So Percussion, Fireworks Ensemble, Syzygy New Music (NYC), Juventas New Music Ensemble (Boston), Eugene Contemporary Chamber Ensemble (Oregon), Norbotten NEO (Sweden), Boston Musica Viva, SOLI Chamber Ensemble (San Antonio), and the Momenta, Arneis, and Daedalus String Quartets.

 Recent international collaborations include: a staged production of Detroit at the Hochschule für Musik Hanns Eisler in Berlin; a commercial recording for NAXOS Records featuring principal players from the Hong Kong Philharmonic; performances at the Beijing Modern Music Festival and Hong Kong Arts Festival; and an in-progress opera on the Arab Spring, with an original libretto by the Algerian author, scholar, and journalist Meryem Belkaïd.